lpil/lpil/README.md

 # Order Tracking

 The backend consists of two parts:
-* A set of Ruby Rake tasks that periodically add new order reports to the sqlite3 database, and remove old reports.
+* A Ruby application that periodically add new order reports to the sqlite3 database, and remove old reports.
 * A PHP script through which the user can query the sqlite3 database to find out the delivery details of their order.